UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_metamotionr_with_python.md

 * The `metamotion` library available in [ARCO's package repository](https://uclm-arco.github.io/debian/)
 * Basic knwoledge of `Python3` and `Linux`

-In order to install al the dependencias you must execute the next commands
+In order to install al the dependencies you must execute the next commands

 {{<shell>}}
-sudo apt install bluez build-essential libboost-all-dev libbluetooth-dev pip3 install metawear --upgrade pip3 install bleak sudo apt install metawear
+sudo apt install bluez build-essential libboost-all-dev libbluetooth-dev pip3 install metawear --upgrade pip3 install bleak sudo apt install metamotion
 {{</shell>}}

 In the following sections, we are going to explain the main funcionalities of the library,